gouravkhator/dotfiles/.config/Code/User/extensions.md

   > Note: Prettier extension does not work for some specific file formats, including Java and Rust.
   - That is why, instead of this extension, we use different extensions for Java and Rust.
   - And thus for Java/Rust, we don't need to install this extension separately.
+- `GitHub.github-vscode-theme`: Best set of themes for me.
 - `redhat.java`: Redhat Java provides intellisense, autocompletion, linting, and many more features including Java files formatting and prettifying, but the Redhat version of prettifying has various bugs, so we use `mwpb.java-prettier-formatter` for the formatting of Java files.
   - `mwpb.java-prettier-formatter` does not depend on `redhat.java` extension, and can work independently for just the formatting of Java files.
 - `mwpb.java-prettier-formatter`: Java Prettier formatter extension.